Nandhika486/Rock-Paper-Scissors/README.md

 - Responsive design

 ## How to Run
-Open `index.html` in your browser.
+Open `rockpaperscissors.html` in your browser.

+# The JavaScript code is within the script Tag
+#Also there is a separate js file for that

 ## Author
 Nandhika Chapparapu